atrauzzi/protoculture/readme.md

 While Protoculture is authored in TypeScript, you can definitely use it from regular ES as well.

 #### Service Providers
-Service providers are responsible for telling the dependency injection system about new classes and functionality.
+Service providers are responsible for telling the dependency injection system about new configuration and functionality.
 All `ServiceProvider` instances are created when a `Bundle` is booted.
 They are then asked to make registrations against the context.

 If you've used [Laravel](http://laravel.com), these should be very familiar.